Pavla-vev/en-for-designers/08-clarity- first/index.md

 The project is still ongoing.
 It is in the phase of complete reconstruction of the building.
 The success would be to help the mother with her start-up and create a functioning business
 ## Warm-up
 #### Problem
-Currently the project does not exist, due to Covid-19, suspended reconstruction.
-All visuals and communication must be done
+▪️Currently the project does not exist, due to Covid-19, suspended reconstruction.
+▪️All visuals and communication must be done

 #### Action
-Search for similar local and foreign companies.
+▪️Search for similar local and foreign companies.
-Creating a new visual and communication identity.
+▪️Creating a new visual and communication identity.

+####Result
+▪️Quality and original project.
+▪️Getting new visitors for Bohemian Switzerland ▪️Helping mom with her startap